GoogleCloudPlatform/java-docs-samples/mlengine/online-prediction/README.md

 # Cloud Machine Learning Engine - Online Prediction with Java

+Modify the OnlinePredictionSample.java with your project/model/version information.

 Compile and run the sample:
-  1. Compile the sample code using Maven by running the following command:
+  Compile the sample code using Maven by running the following command:
   <pre>mvn compile</pre>
-  1. Execute the sample code using Maven by running the following command:
+  Execute the sample code using Maven by running the following command:
   <pre>mvn -q exec:java</pre>